rackerlabs/technical-blog/_posts/2020-06-01-are-you-leakproof.md

 In the 21st century, when the world is moving fast towards artificial intelligence and machine learning, the cloud is an essential aspect of the information technology industry.
-Businesses are gradually moving from on-prem data centers to the cloud because it provides highly scalable, flexible, and reliable resources to the dynamic needs of modern customers.
+Businesses are gradually moving from on-premises data centers to the cloud because it provides highly scalable, flexible, and reliable resources for the dynamic needs of modern customers.
 Models like function-as-a-service and per-second billing are changing the way we think about the infrastructure.

 Despite its many advantages, the cloud does have a few shortcomings, and